 Can bedroom plants help with dry air from heating?

-Yes.
-Plants release moisture through transpiration, and grouping a few together can raise local humidity by 5-10%.
-Boston fern, areca palm, and spider plant are especially good at this.
-The University of Minnesota Extension notes that humidity below 30% disrupts sleep, so every bit helps during winter.
+Yes, a little.
+Plants release moisture through transpiration, and grouping a few together can make the air around that plant corner feel less dry.
+Boston fern, areca palm, and spider plant are especially good choices for this.
+The University of Minnesota Extension notes that humidity below 30% can disrupt sleep, so plants help most when paired with normal fixes like moving them away from vents and keeping the room from getting bone-dry.

 Which bedroom plants are safe for cats?